gustav0thethird/CapsuleBay/README.md

     └── docker-compose.yml
 ```

-Each directory bar Infra represents a self-contained deployment capsule
+Each directory bar Infra represents a self-contained deployment capsule.

+---

+## 🧩 Adding New Services

+CapsuleBay is designed to scale linearly — adding a new service requires **no pipeline rewrites**.

+To add a new deployment capsule:
+1. Create a new folder (e.g. `myservice/`).
+2. Add a minimal `Dockerfile` and `docker-compose.yml`.
+3. Update the Jenkins pipeline **SERVICE** parameter options.

+That’s it — Jenkins will automatically:
+- Build and push the new capsule to your local registry.
+- Retrieve environment secrets dynamically from Vault.
+- Deploy it remotely using the same flow as existing services.

+> ⚡ No extra scripts.
+No manual integration.
+Just plug, build, and deploy.

 ---